 - Velcro on stirrups iron and slip-on bootie

 Dispensation Certificate: As a disabled rider I also compete in able-bodied competitions, competing under British Dressage rules, I have a dispensation certificate, which is a signed form from British Dressage that states certain allowances that can be made in order for me to compete on level terms with able-bodied riders.
 (These are the same compensating aids described above)

 How To Get On My Horse At Competitions

-I also have to have a platform to swing my legs on so that I am level with the horse, I use a small builder's platform which is the same height as Murphy. ''C'mon Murph!!''
+I have to use a platform to swing my legs on so that I am level with the horse.

-The latest piece of equipment is to assist me in getting in to my Horsebox, it gets me in to the cab and living area, it also gets me on to my 'scaffold' (as above) and lets me mount Murphy.
+The latest piece of equipment is to assist me in getting into my Horsebox, it gets me into the cab and living area, it also gets me on to my 'scaffold' (shown left) and lets me mount Murphy and Solly.

 My new Alexanders 3.5t Horsebox for shorter day trips.

 (It's an auto, with hand controls so I can drive it myself!)